Backtracking strategies for accelerated descent methods with smooth composite objectives: Preliminaries and notation

-\begin{comment:strong:convexity} The case $\mu=0$ reduces \eqref{min:prob} to the classical FISTA-type optimisation problem.
-In the case of projected gradient descent, i.e.
+Note that the case $\mu=0$ reduces \eqref{min:prob} to the classical FISTA-type optimisation problem.
+In the case of projected gradient descent, i.e. when solving

-the case $\mu_f>0$ has been studied by Nesterov in \cite{Nesterov2004} and can be formulated as a composite problem of the form \eqref{min:prob} with $g$ being the indicator function of the subset $\mathcal{B}$ (for which $\mu_g=0$) as:
+the case $\mu_f>0$ has already been studied by Nesterov in \cite{Nesterov2004}.
+The problem can formulated in the form \eqref{min:prob} with $g$ being the indicator function of the subset $\mathcal{B}$ (with $\mu_g=0$) as:

-Our analysis covers both these scenarios as special cases, but it allows also the more general scenario of strongly convex components $g$. \end{comment:strong:convexity}
+Note, however, that the proof in \cite{Nesterov2004} works actually for any function $g$, see \cite{ChambollePock2016} for more details.

-For the application of the FB optimisation, a standard descent step in the differentiable component $f$ is combined with an implicit gradient descent step for $g$.
+In order to write the FB optimisation step, a standard descent step in the differentiable component $f$ is combined with an implicit gradient descent step for $g$.
 For any $\tau >0$ and for $\bar{x}\in\mathcal{X}$ we then introduce the corresponding FB operator $T_\tau: \mathcal{X}\to\mathcal{X}$: